-Growing basil is easy from seeds!
+Growing basil is very rewarding!
 I love the warmer months as I can start growing my summer herbs.
 This is because it is so handy having herbs on your kitchen windowsill.
 You only have to reach out for a handful of flavour to add to your cooking or salads.

-Basil is delicious and will quickly fill up your windowsill with its fragrance!
+Basil is delicious and will quickly fill up your windowsill with its sweet fragrance!

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.

 Start by getting some basil seeds.
 I am growing the classic variety called sweet basil here used in pesto, pasta and pizza.